-Complete the POST Entry Level Law Enforcement Test Battery (PELLETB) with a “t-score” of 50 or above and the Work Sample Test Battery (WSTB).
-Tests are administered through the South Bay Regional Public Safety Training Consortium (SBRPSTC).
+Complete the POST Entry Level Law Enforcement Test Battery (PELLETB) with a “t-score” of 50 or above.
+We are also now accepting passing scores from the National Testing Network (NTN).
+PELLETB Tests are administered through the South Bay Regional Public Safety Training Consortium (SBRPSTC).
 Candidates who successfully pass these battery tests receive a certificate from SBRPSTC.
 Copies of these certificates must be attached to your city application and submitted to our offices or attached to the online application through www.calopps.org

 SBRPSTC administers the PELLETB.
 The PELLETB is a timed, 2-1/2 hour written test consisting of multiple-choice and fill-in-the-blank questions designed to measure reading and writing ability.
 Check websites for dates and times.
 Candidates must call in advance to schedule an appointment to take the tests.
 This certificate is valid for six months from the date issued by SBRPSTC.

 Candidates will complete Pre-Employment History Questionnaire (PHQ).
 The PHQ contains question-specific responses in several categories that cover a candidate’s educational and employment history backgrounds, among other topics.